Amy Stone

-Amy Stone was also an alias used by Lizzie Lloyd King.

 Amy Stone is a former American television personality who worked for New England Sports Network, WMAQ-TV, and WCBS-TV.

 Early life and career

 A native of Michigan, Stone graduated from the University of Michigan in 1989 with degrees in communications and film.
 Stone began her career as a producer at WDIV-TV in Detroit, in June 1989.
 In September 1990, she received her first on-camera position as a weekend news anchor for WLUC-TV in Marquette, Michigan.